 |Fackson Mwale, PhD

-Dr. Mwale received his PhD from the University of South Carolina, followed by a Post Doc at McGill University with Dr. Robin Poole.
-In 2001, he was appointed director of the Orthopedics Research Lab at the Lady Davis Institute, where he was promoted to the rank of Professor.
+Dr. Mwale received his PhD from the University of South Carolina, followed by a post-doctoral fellowship at McGill University with Dr. Robin Poole.
 Over the past 20 years, he has made fundamental contributions to research into the roles of the extracellular matrix in the growth plate, cartilage, bone and spine cell and molecular biology.

 His research has furthered our understanding of diseases from growth plate anomalies, osteoarthritis and back pain.
 His studies have uncovered fundamental roles of Link N as a therapeutic agent for intervertebral discs and cartilage repair as well as the calcium sensing receptor in the pathogenesis of osteoarthritis and intervertebral discs.